 Industrial needs :

-- To automate bin-picking, even complex, placed in bulk.
+- To automate bin-picking whatever the robot brand, even complex, placed in bulk.

 - To avoid excess packaging costs.